 Our pillow inserts are a 100% organic cotton shell with a natural kapok fill.
 Before first use, we recommend fluffing in the dryer on warm for 15 minutes for maximum comfort.
 Then, once a month fluff the pillow in the dryer with tennis balls to ensure optimum loft, hygiene and shape retention.

 We recommend machine-washing separate from other items.
 Tumble dry warm with tennis balls; dry thoroughly.
-Please refer to the product label for more specific instructions.

 We recommend machine-washing our wool blankets on the gentle or delicate cycle with cold water and mild liquid detergent; do not bleach.
 Air-dry flat; do not wring or twist.
 Heat can damage wool fibers.
 Store wool blankets in a tightly sealed bin or heavy plastic bag to protect against pests; add cedar chips for extra protection.
-Please refer to the product label for more specific instructions.

 A down duvet will last many years if cared for properly.
 Always protect your duvet from direct contact with body oils by using a duvet cover or by placing between two flat sheets.
 Launder no more than once every two to three years unless there is obvious soiling; more frequent washing will shorten the life of your comforter.

-Machine wash duvet in an oversized machine without a center agitator, using warm water and mild detergent on the delicate cycle.
+Machine wash duvet in an oversized machine without a center agitator, using cold water and mild detergent on the delicate cycle.
 Check seams and fabric before washing; if weakness is evident, do not home launder.
 In order to fully dry the down clusters and to prevent mildew from forming, thoroughly dry on low heat well beyond the point when the outer fabric feels dry (approximately 3–4 hours).
 Place a couple of tennis balls or dryer balls inside the dryer to aid in the drying process.
 Air-dry for an additional 24 hours to release any moisture.

 In between laundering, occasionally place duvet outside in fresh air and direct sun to restore freshness.
 Frequent fluffing will help retain loft.